The correspondence induced on the pillowcase by the earring tangle: Future directions

 To an $A_\infty$ category $\cA$ with objects $O_i$, one can define the $A_\infty$ algebra $\oplus_{i,j}\Hom(O_i,O_j)$.
 In favorable circumstances one is able to pick a small set of objects $G_\ell$ in $\cA$ such that the corresponding subcategory $\cB$ generates $\cA$ in an appropriate sense, (roughly, $\Tw \cB\cong \Tw \cA$).
 The advantage is that this results in a more tractable $A_\infty$ algebra $\oplus_{\ell,m}\Hom(G_\ell,G_m)$.

-Figure~\ref{fig:bordered+fft} illustrates that given a Floer field theory, there is way to construct a corresponding bordered theory.
-Namely, to a punctured surface $R(F,k)$ the Fukaya category we associate the Fukaya category of (the smooth top stratum of) $R(F,k)$.
+Figure~\ref{fig:bordered+fft} illustrates that given a Floer field theory, there is a way to construct a corresponding bordered theory.
+Namely, to a punctured surface $(F,k),$ the $A_\infty$ category we associate is the Fukaya category of (the smooth top stratum of) $R(F,k)$.

 On the level of morphisms, the fact that generalized Lagrangian correspondences induce $A_\infty$ homomorphisms (which, in turn, can be viewed as $A_\infty$ bimodules~\cite[Definition~2.2.48]{LOT-bim}) is a topic of active research~\cite{Functor_MWW,BW,Fuk_Ymaps,Gao}.
 This bridge between bordered theory and Floer field theory was partially realized for bordered Heegaard Floer homology~\cite{Auroux1,Auroux2,Perutz_LMI,Perutz_LMII,LP}, and realized for Khovanov bordered theory~\cite{Seidel-Smith,Abo_Smith_0,Abo_Smith}.